-From 1930 to 1970, the Jules Rimet Trophy was awarded to the winner of the World Cup of Football.
-Originally called "Victory", the trophy more commonly known as the 'World Cup' or 'Coupe du Monde' though it was renamed in 1946 after the FIFA president Jules Rimet who organized the first tournament.
-This trophy was designed by a French sculptor, Abel Lafleur, as a Goddess of Victory holding an octagonal vessel in her outstretched hands.
-The trophy was created in gold with a base in semi-precious stones.
+From 1930 to 1970, this cup was awarded to the winner of the World Cup of Football.
+Originally called "Victory", the trophy was more commonly known as the 'World Cup' or 'Coupe du Monde', though it was renamed the Jules Rimet Trophy in 1946 to honor the FIFA president Jules Rimet who organized the first tournament.

 Protecting the Cup in the 1940s

-To prevent the Nazis from confiscating the golden Jules Rimet Trophy, Dr. Ottorino Barassi, an Italian sports official, smuggled the trophy from the bank in Rome, and hid it under his bed for most of the war time before the 1950 World Cup.
+To prevent the Nazis from confiscating the golden Jules Rimet Trophy, Dr. Ottorino Barassi, an Italian sports official, smuggled the trophy from the bank in Rome, and hid it under his bed for most of the war before emerging for the 1950 World Cup.

 The Jules Rimet World Cup trophy was stolen while on exhibition in London just before kick-off of the 1966 finals.
 The name of the mongrel dog who sniffed out the stolen trophy from its hiding place under a garden hedge in Norwood in South London was called 'Pickles'.
 His owner David Corbett collected a GBP6,000 reward, and the man who had demanded a GBP15,000 ransom for the return of the trophy was jailed for two years.